Pictured Rocks National Lakeshore: Recreation

 The colored rock formations attract kayakers and boat tours during the summer, as visitors flock to see the varied rock formations and colored rocks.
 Due to the danger of kayaking on the water near the cliffs, specialized equipment for sea-kayaking and knowledge are required to safely paddle near the cliffs.

-Scuba diving

 Pictured Rocks National Lakeshore is a popular scuba diving destination in the Midwest and country, as the turbulent waters of Lake Superior have created many shipwrecks to explore over the years.
 A popular destination is the Alger Underwater Preserve.